awsdocs/aws-transfer-user-guide/doc_source/API_ExecutionStepResult.md

 ## Contents<a name="API_ExecutionStepResult_Contents"></a>

  ** Error **   <a name="TransferFamily-Type-ExecutionStepResult-Error"></a>
-Specifies the details for an error, if it occurred during execution of the specified workfow step\.
+Specifies the details for an error, if it occurred during execution of the specified workflow step\.
 Type: [ExecutionError](API_ExecutionError.md) object
 Required: No